Jeremi Wiśniowiecki: Khmelnytsky uprising

 Wiśniowiecki's indebted family was not able to provide him with a funeral his rank and fame deserved.
 In the end, he never received the large funeral and the temporary location of his body, the monastery of the Holy Cross at Łysa Góra, became his final resting place.
-His body was believed lost in a fire at the end of the 18th century, which would prevent a modern reexamination of the cause of his death, although a body purported to be his has been discovered and is now on display in the monastery.
+His body was believed lost in a fire at the end of the 18th century, which would prevent a modern reexamination of the cause of his death, although a body purported to be his had been discovered by Oblates in 1936.
+In the interwar period, the authenticity was questioned by the magnate's biographer, Władysław Tomkiewicz, who argued that the body had been burned in a fire in 1777.
+Forensic examination in 1980 showed that the body belonged to another person, who was taller and died at a more advanced age than Wiśniowiecki.
+No traces of the autopsy performed in the 17th century were found; however, it is likely that this person lived in the same historical period and their corpse was kept on display in the monastery as Wiśniowiecki.

 Wealth

 The majority of the Wiśniowiecki family estates were found on the eastern side of the Dnieper River (Volhynian, Ruthenian and Kyiv Voivodships), and most of them were acquired by Jeremi's grandfather, Aleksander Wiśniowiecki, in the 16th century.
-The capital of his estate was located at a fortified manor at Lubny, where his father rebuilt an old castle; the population of the town itself could be estimated at about 1,000.
+The capital of his estate was located at a fortified manor at Lubny, where his father rebuilt an old castle; the population of the town itself could be estimated at 1,000.
 Wiśniowiecki inherited lands inhabited, according to an estimate from 1628, by about 4,500 people, of which Lubny was the largest town.
 Smaller towns in his lands included Khorol, Pyriatyn and Pryluky.
 By 1646 his lands were inhabited by 230,000 people.
 The number of towns on his lands rose from several to about thirty, and their population increased as well.
-The prosperity of those lands reflected Wiśniowiecki's skills in economic management, and the income from his territories (estimated at about 600,000 zlotys yearly) made him one of the wealthiest magnates in the Commonwealth.
+The prosperity of those lands reflected Wiśniowiecki's skills in economic management, and the income from his territories (estimated at 600,000 złotys yearly) made him one of the wealthiest magnates in the Commonwealth.
 Because of its size and relatively consistent borders, Wiśniowiecki's estate was often named Wiśniowieczczyzna ("Wiśniowieckiland").

 Despite his wealth, he was not known for a lavish life.
 His court of about a hundred people was not known for being overly extravagant, he built no luxurious residences and did not even have a single portrait of himself made during his life.
 It is uncertain how Wiśniowiecki looked, although a number of portraits and other works depicting him exist.
 Jan Widacki notes that much of the historiography concerning Wiśniowiecki focuses on the military and political aspects of his life, and few of his critics discuss his successes in the economic development of his estates.